-- 1. The purpose of this code is to guide officers in relation to the exercise of certain powers in Northern Ireland, and should not be regarded as a complete or authoritative statement of the law.
-Only the courts can give an authoritative interpretation of the legislation, and the contents of this code may be affected by subsequent judicial decisions and changes to the legislative provisions referred to. - 2.
+- 1. The purpose of this code is to guide officers in relation to the exercise of certain powers in Northern Ireland under Part 4 of POCA.
+The code should not be regarded as a complete or authoritative statement of the law.
+Only the courts can give an authoritative interpretation of the legislation, and the contents of this code may be affected by subsequent judicial decisions and changes to the legislative provisions referred to in this document. - 2.
 In this code, a reference to a statutory provision is to a provision of POCA, unless otherwise stated. - 3.
-This code of practice is made in connection with the exercise of the following powers under POCA:
+This code of practice is made in connection with the exercise of the following powers under POCA: - seizure powers conferred by section 195C on appropriate officers; - search powers conferred by sections 195D to 195F on appropriate officers; - the function of senior officers in giving appropriate approval under section 195G; - the function of appropriate officers in making a report to the "appointed person" on any exercise of the search or seizure powers without judicial approval under section 195H; and - powers to detain property conferred by sections 190A, 193A and 195J to 195P.